 - Your email conversation with the reviewed company

 If you don't have one of the documents listed here, you can send us what you do have if you believe it demonstrates a buying or service experience with the company - and we’ll be happy to consider it.
-If there's enough information to verify your review and get it back online, we'll do our best to make sure that happens.
+If there's enough information to verify your experience and get your review back online, we'll do our best to make sure that happens.

 What do you need to show?